Cytnx-dev/Cytnx/docs/source/guide/cyx/UniTensor_create.rst

 .. note::

-    The UniTensor will have all the elements in the block initialize to zero.
+    The UniTensor will have all the elements in the block initialized with zeros.

 Change labels
 **************

-Since in Cytnx tensor's leg with same label will be contracted, sometimes we need to change the labels for given bond(s).
+As will be explained later the functions *cytnx.Contract()* and *cytnx.Contracts()* contract bonds with the same name on different UniTensors.
+Therefore, we might need to change the labels for some bond(s).

-To change label associate to a certain leg of a tensor, one can use:
+To change the label associated to a certain leg of a UniTensor, one can use:

 .. py:function:: UniTensor.set_label(index, new_label)

-    :param [int] index: the index of the bond in current UniTensor
+    :param [int] index: the index (order) of the bond in the UniTensor
     :param [string] new_label: the new label that you want to change to

-Alternatively, if we don't know the index of the target bond in the current order, we can also specify with old label:
+Alternatively, if we don't know the index of the target bond in the current order, we can also specify the old label:

 .. py:function:: UniTensor.set_label(old_label, new_label)

-    :param [string] old_label: the current label of the bond.
+    :param [string] old_label: the current label of the bond
     :param [string] new_label: the new label that you want to change to

-If we wish to change labels of all the legs, one can use:
+If we wish to change the labels of all legs, we can use:

 .. py:function:: UniTensor.set_labels( new_labels)

     :param List[string] new_labels: a list of new labels

-Note that one cannot have duplicate labels *within* a same UniTensor!
+For example:

 .. code-block:: python
     :linenos:

     uT.set_label(1,"xx")
     uT.print_diagram()

     uT.set_labels(["i","j","k"])
     uT.print_diagram()